Vijendrachar-Mulgund/Vijendrachar-Mulgund/README.md

 ### I'm a Fullstack Web Developer with a good eye for design.

-- 🔭 I’m currently learning React JS.
+- 🔭 I’m currently working with React JS, Node JS and Mongo DB.
+- 📖 Learning Data structures, algorithams and SQL.
 - 🌱 I’m always learning something or the Other, trying to keep myself updated about the latest Tech Stacks.
 - 🤝 I'm willing to collaborate with other Web Developers.
 - 💻 I’m a Tech Savvy.